BGCG/project1/README.md

 ## Deployment ##

-This project will be hosted using github pages by executing the following steps;
+This project is hosted using Github pages by executing the following steps;

-* Go to settings on the Github repository
+* Go to settings on the Github repository.
-* Click on pages
+* Click on pages.
-* Set branch to 'main'
+* Set branch to 'main'.

 ## Technologies used ##